 A non-resettable hours meter is installed on the generator.
-It was reading at 21 hours at the beginning of the inspection.
-These hours will be recorded by the company as part of the usual plant recordseeping.
+It was reading at 65.2 hours at the time of the inspection.
+Since it has now been installed for just two years, the unit is obviously operating less than 100 hours per year, which is the permit limitation.